RibbonCommunications/webrtc-distant-js/step-by-step/tracking.md

 # Tracking

 Having successfully created a remote session in VDI mode in a Citrix environment, you may want to render your media elements inside your remote application.
 But you'll want to give the impression that the video elements are part of your controller application.
-To do so, we will monitor the bounds and visibility of controller application's window and its video elements using the tracker package, and report these updates to the remote application so that it can position the video elements correctly.
+To do so, we will monitor the bounds and visibility of the controller application's window and its video elements using the tracker package, and report these updates to the remote application so that it can position the video elements correctly.

 ## tracker

 The `@distant/tracker` package provides 3 tracking creator functions: `createElementTracker`, `createWindowTracker` and `createScreenTracker`.
 Element trackers and window trackers enable us to report bounds and visibility for Electron windows and for DOM elements.
 A screen tracker can be used to normalize window bounds.
-This is needed because the remote and controller operating systems may use a different point as the origin for screen coordinates and also may be using different DPI scaling.
+This is needed because the remote and controller operating systems may use a different point of origin for screen coordinates and may also use different DPI scaling.

 ```javascript {highlight: [7, 8]}
 import { createElementTracker, createWindowTracker, createScreenTracker } from '@distant/tracker'